zaucker/agrammon/Advent2020/shitty-program.md

       number of animals.
 ```

-In the current version of the AGRAMMON model there are 133 such files with 31,014 lines.
+In the current version of the AGRAMMON model there are 133 such model files with 31,014 lines.
 From those, the backend can generate

-* the PDF documentation of the model (allowing LaTeX formatting in the files)
+* the PDF documentation of the model (allowing [LaTeX](https://www.latex-project.org/) formatting in the files)
 * the actual model simulation using the user's input data
 * a description of the web GUI which can be rendered by the frontend